Grüezi, welcome into my artistic research

 Phase 9: May 2026

-On the second day, we went deeper into movement quality and detail.
-Romane remembered the structure very quickly, which allowed us to work more precisely.
-Watching her from the outside helped me understand which parts of the choreography were already clear and which moments needed to be changed, so that the meaning and dramaturgical direction became more accessible for the audience.
 In the first section, which I call the insect part, the movement changed strongly when I asked her to move more from the womb or centre of the body.
-The second section, where the body begins to transform into a more recognisably female and sexualised form, was the most difficult to remember because the positions change very quickly, almost like being told which pose to take for a photograph, while also feeling rushed by the pressure of perfection.
+The second section, where the body begins to transform into a more recognisably female and sexualised form, was the most difficult to remember.
+The positions change very quickly, almost like being told which pose to take for a photograph, while also feeling rushed by the pressure of perfection.
 In the final standing section, where the iconic woman appears, I gave Romane more freedom and adapted certain movements, especially the falling material and the sections with the scarf.
 I felt that this part took the longest to bring the last layer into the piece: the connection between emotion and embodiment.

 Romane performed the solo in a small sharing already on the third day.
 The audience was mainly made up of people from the dance field, so it was important for me to remember that this was not a neutral audience.
-In the discussion afterwards, I was interested in whether Romane felt sexualised inside the choreography while being watched by an audience.
+In the discussion afterwards, I was interested in whether Romane felt sexualised inside the choreography while being watched.
 She shared that she did not feel the work was mainly about being sexualised.
 Instead, she experienced the first insect-like section as something more inward, almost as something she could move for herself.
 In contrast, the standing section made her feel more aware of performing for the audience and being watched.
-This observation was important for my research, because it showed how different parts of the same solo create different relationships between the dancer, the gaze, and the feeling of being seen.
+This observation was important for my research because it showed how different parts of the same solo create different relationships between the dancer, the gaze, and the feeling of being seen.

 Below you can find the recording of the sharing.